Have you experienced trials in life? Are you going through one right now?

 Praise God!
 He always has a much better plan.
 We may never understand why things happen the way they do on this side of Heaven.

-Remember in Hebrews 12:1-2 “Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, Looking unto Jesus the author and finisher or our faith”
+Remember in Hebrews 12:1-2 “Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us, Looking unto Jesus the author and finisher of our faith.”

 I feel like, knowing me the way I do, when I get to Heaven I will have a lot of questions.
-1 Corinthians 13:12 tells us “For now we see through a glass, darkly; but then face to face: now I know in part; but hen shall I know even as also I am known.”
+1 Corinthians 13:12 tells us, “For now we see through a glass, darkly; but then face to face: now I know in part, but then shall I know even as also I am known.”
 KJV

 Have you ever started a new exercise program?
-Maybe it was a New Year’s resolution to get shape and loose those extra pounds or you wanted to get stonger.
+Maybe it was a New Year’s resolution to get in shape and lose those extra pounds, or you wanted to get stronger.

 Our trials are like that.
 We have faith muscles that need to be worked out.
-It’s not always easy or fun but there are great rewards when we learn to trust God.
+It’s not always easy or fun, but there are great rewards when learning to trust God.

 You see, even when we don’t see it, God has a plan.
 Jeremiah 29:11 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”

 You may ask how trials can prosper us.